codepath/android_guides/Extended-ActionBar-Guide.md

 }
 ```

-Note that if we want **gingerbread compatibility**, we need to use the `android.support.v7.widget.SearchView` version of SearchView, and `MenuItemCompat.getActionView(searchItem)` to find the view.
-See [this writeup](http://antonioleiva.com/actionbarcompat-action-views/) for details.
+See [this writeup](http://antonioleiva.com/actionbarcompat-action-views/) for details on the compatibility action views outlined above.
 For more advanced searching functionality, check out the [Creating a Search Interface](http://developer.android.com/guide/topics/search/search-dialog.html) guide.

 ### Using ActionProvider and ShareActionProvider